adobebc/web-apps-sdk/API-endpoints/categories/create-category.md

 ### Request

 * **Method:** POST
-* **Server:** https://mysite.worldsecuresystems.com/ (the secure site URI)
+* **Server:**  https://[app key here]-[site_ID here]-apps.worldsecuresystems.com.
+Take a look at the [OAuth in Business Catalyst](http://developers.businesscatalyst.com/developer-documentation/oauth-in-bc.html) document for more info on how this URL is formed.
-  * Note: For Open Admin applications, always use relative request URLs
+  * Note: When building apps always use relative request URLs.
+Do not use the "full" URL above because you might have problems running your app on a different site as the site_ID parameter will be different.
 * **Path:** /api/v2/admin/sites/[siteID]/categories
 	* Alternatively use "current" in place of siteId for current login token's site
 * **Authorization header:** This should contain the authorization token.
 Here is how to [obtain the token](http://developers.businesscatalyst.com/developer-documentation/oauth-in-bc.html).